bocchino/fprime/docs/Design/data-products.md

       called by `productGet_handler` (see below).

    b. `productGet_handler`: This function is called when the tester
-      component receives data emitted on the `productGet` port of the component under test.
+      component receives data emitted on the product get port of the component under test.
 It takes a container ID, a size, and a mutable reference to a buffer _B_.
 By default it calls `pushProductGetEntry` with the ID and size and returns `FAILURE`,